agnesoft/adev/CONTRIBUTING.md

 ## 5. Become a contributor

 If you wish to become engaged with `adev` on more regular basis consider becoming a contributor.
-If you are serious about becoming a contributor please contact `agnesoft@agnesoft.com` and your application will be considered.
+As a contributor you would be able to work directly in the main `adev` repository, approve and merge PRs, manage projects etc. If you are serious about becoming a contributor please contact `agnesoft@agnesoft.com` and your application will be considered.